manojgudi/sci_ocr/README.md

 IPD-8.3.1 installation
 ================

-Clone this repository(or to get source code only, clone master repository)
+Clone this repository(or to get source code only, clone deps repository)

 Run *./dep_install* with root privileges to install the IPD package.
 The script also installs most of the dependencies required by IPD